Editorial by Industrial Quick Search

 Either of these processes could be regenerative or recuperative.
 Because it enables companies to recycle heat and save expenses, this feature benefits industrial manufacturing facilities in the agricultural, mining/geochemical, pharmaceutical, auto, and other sectors that lose money running pollution control systems inside and outside.

-Ceramic heat transfer beds are used by regenerative thermal oxidizers (RTOs) to recover as much of the energy emitted during oxidation as is practical.
+Ceramic heat transfer beds are used by regenerative thermal oxidizers (RTOs) to recover as much energy emitted during oxidation as is practical.
 Usually, this amounts to 90% to 95%.
 The first step of the procedure is heating the entering waste gasses directed by control valves.
 The intake temperature is then increased from the ambient level to levels close to combustion.
 Less heat transfer occurs because the ceramic bed cools down as the incoming gasses absorb the most heat.
 The control valves then divert the intake flow to another heated ceramic bed.
 Finally, to be ready for another heating phase, the cold ceramic bed goes through a heat regeneration phase from the exhaust gasses.

 In contrast, recuperative oxidizers warm-up polluted gas in an energy recovery chamber using shells, tubes, plates, or another type of traditional heat exchanger.
 By using the energy released by oxidized VOCs, they can sustain themselves.
 Through the heat exchanger, the operation begins by raising the temperature of the incoming waste gas.
 After burning, the mixture of waste gas and the air is released to the stack after passing through the other side of the heat exchanger.
 Next, the heat exchanger increases the intake temperature by recovering heat from the exhaust.
-There are two types of heat exchangers: plate, and shell and tube.
+The two types of heat exchangers are plate and shell and tube.
 Thermal oxidizers with plate heat exchangers have higher thermal efficiency at lower operating temperatures and need less capital investment.
 On the other hand, heat exchangers with shells and tubes are favored at higher operating temperatures.

 The simplest thermal oxidizers are direct-fired thermal oxidizers (DFTO), commonly referred to as afterburners.
 They don't use preheating or heat recovery techniques when introducing the waste gas stream into the combustion chamber.
 Instead, the hot air stays in the firing chamber for a predetermined period after entering, known as the residence or dwell time.